Ferrall Residency Week 1

 I went to Bagels and More and got an Itallian sandwich.
 The woman working there said they had been open for 20 years and showed me their vintage bread cutter machine because she thought the Itallian rolls looked a bit sad that day.

 I then went to Hendricks Center to get situated in Adanya's Visiting Professor office.
-I met with Beth, the woman who runs the building and has been coordinating my flights, housing, and keys, the costume designer, and got reaquainted with two of the professors I knew during my time at the college, Amy and Alicia.
+I met with Beth, the woman who runs the building and has been coordinating my flights, housing, and keys.
+I met the costume designer, and then got reacquainted with two of the professors, Amy and Alicia, who I had met during my time at the college as a student.
 I put the final touches on my Dancers Contract, and printed off the audition sheets as Adanya rolled in and we started setting up Studio 1 for the audition to begin.

-Afterwards Adanya and I planned a ballet class before heading to the restaurant behind the hotel to get dinner and beer. we watched the ending of I Love You Forever before I sent emails to students, the archivist, a few student orgs, and professors who I will be visting this week.
+Afterwards Adanya and I planned a ballet class before heading to the restaurant behind the hotel to get dinner and beer.
+We watched the ending of I Love You Forever before I sent emails to students, the archivist, a few student orgs, and professors who I will be visiting later this week.

 Cheers, goodnight.